Developers' corner

-Python AppImages are built with the python-appimage utility, available from PyPI.
-This utility can also help packaging Python based applications as AppImages, using an existing Python AppImage and a recipe folder.
+Python AppImages are created using the python-appimage utility, which is available on PyPI.
+This utility can also be used to package Python-based applications as AppImages using an existing AppImage and a recipe folder.

 Caution

-The python-appimage utility can only package applications that can be directly installed with pip.
-For more advanced usage, one needs to extract the Python AppImage and to edit it, e.g. as explained in the Advanced installation section.
-Additional details on this use case are provided below.
+The python-appimage utility can only package applications that can be installed directly with pip.
+For more advanced usage, it is necessary to extract and edit the Python AppImage, as explained in the Advanced installation section.
+Further details on this use case can be found below.

 Building a Python AppImage

-The primary scope of python-appimage is to relocate an existing Python installation inside an AppDir, and to build the corresponding AppImage.
-For example, the following
+The primary purpose of python-appimage is to relocate an existing Python installation to an AppDir and build the corresponding AppImage.
+For example, the command

 python-appimage build local -p $(which python2)

-should build an AppImage of your local Python 2 installation, provided that it exists.
+should create an AppImage of your local Python installation, provided that it exists.

 Tip

-Help on available arguments and options to python-appimage can be obtained with the -h flag.
-For example, python-appimage build local -h provides help on local builds.
+Help on the available arguments and options for python-appimage can be obtained by using the -h flag.
+For example, running python-appimage build local -h provides help on local builds.

 Auxiliary tools

-The python-appimage utility relies on auxiliary tools that are downloaded and installed at runtime, on need.
-Those are appimagetool for building AppImages, and patchelf in order to edit ELFs runtime paths (RPATH).
-Auxiliary tools are installed to the the user space.
-One can get their location with the which command word.
-For example,
+The python-appimage utility relies on auxiliary tools that are downloaded and installed on demand during application execution.
+These are appimagetool, which is used to build AppImages, and patchelf, which is used to edit runtime paths (RPATH) in ELF files.
+These auxiliary tools are installed in the application cache.
+Their location can be found using the which command.
+For example, the command

 python-appimage which appimagetool

-returns the location of appimagetool, if it has been installed.
-If not, the install command word can be used in order to trigger its installation.
+returns the location of appimagetool if it has been installed.
+If not, the install command can be used to trigger its installation.

 Manylinux Python AppImages

-AppImages of your local python are unlikely to be portable, except if you run an ancient Linux distribution.
-Indeed, a core component preventing portability across Linuses is the use of different versions of the glibc system library.
-Hopefully, glibc is highly backward compatible.
-Therefore, a simple work-around is to compile binaries using the oldest Linux distro you can afford to.
-This is the strategy used for creating portable AppImages, as well as for distributing Python site packages as ready-to-use binary wheels.
+AppImages of your local python are unlikely to be portable, unless you are running an outdated Linux distribution.
+A core component that prevents portability across Linux distributions is the use of different versions of the glibc system library.
+Fortunately, glibc is highly backward compatible.
+Therefore, a simple workaround is to compile binaries using the oldest Linux distribution you can.
+This strategy is used to create portable AppImages and to distribute Python site packages as ready-to-use binary wheels.

-The Python Packaging Authority (PyPA) has defined standard platform tags for building Python site packages, labelled manylinux.
-These build platforms are available as Docker images with various versions of Python already installed.
-The python-appimage utility can be used to package those installs as AppImages.
+The Python Packaging Authority (PyPA) has defined standard platform tags for building Python site packages labelled Manylinux.
+These build platforms are available as Docker images, with different versions of Python already installed.
+The python-appimage utility can be used to package these installations as AppImages.
 For example, the following command

 Note